–By Lawrence Kaufman; 561-302-0568; email@example.com; www.kaufmancounseling.com

 Jake: “Don’t be such a nag!
 You’re always getting on my case for one reason or another.
 Why do you have to be so critical?
 You don’t think about all the things I do do for you.”

-We can assume that they are probably communicating their negative feelings towards one another mainly through their tones of voice, facial expressions, bodily movements, etc. That is, their negative (aversive) feelings towards one another are communicated nonverbally and paralinguistically (through the verbal accompaniments of their voices — also called prosody).
+We can assume that they are probably communicating their negative feelings towards one another mainly through their tones of voice, facial expressions, bodily movements, etc. That is, their negative (aversive) feelings towards one another are communicated nonverbally and paralinguistically (especially, through the verbal accompaniments of their voices — also called prosody).
 They probably are not considering the possibility that some of what they are currently feeling and perceiving is colored (influenced, distorted), transferred, and replicated (duplicated, repeated) from significant relationships in their pasts.

 In their interchange they never say things like: “I feel angry (frustrated, resentful, fed up, furious, etc.”) They probably can’t easily identify, label, and express their feelings while they are having them.
 We could say that they are not as yet emotionally literate.
-They do not as yet have the skills necessary to effectively and constructively communicate with one another.
-They probably get stuck in the same dysfunctional (abnormal, unhealthy) arguments over and over again.
+They do not as yet have some of the skills necessary to effectively and constructively communicate with one another.
+They probably get stuck in the same dysfunctional (nonconstructive, unhealthy) arguments over and over again.

 Instead of talking in such a way where problems might be talked out constructively, and resolutions found, they blame, shame, mock, put down, belittle, scold, and non-constructively criticize one another.
-Clearly they need a lot of help.
+Clearly, they need a lot of help.
 But how much help will they actually get from the couple therapist they see?

 A great majority of couple therapists focus on clients’ thinking, reasoning, and behavior.
 Not infrequently, their clients’ feelings (emotions) are downplayed, passed over, or not even perceived.
 So what happens, again not infrequently, is that the partners go for couples therapy for a while, don’t feel they are making much progress, and then stop going to sessions.

 Further, a great majority of couple therapists do not deal (or deal much) on an unconscious level.
 As a result, even if feelings are focused on, the clients do not get to the deeper root causes of the feelings they are currently having problems and difficulties with.
-And here I am referring not to just conscious memories clients have of the past — whether in their relationship or in their childhoods.
+And here I am referring not to just conscious memories clients have of the past — whether in their current relationship or in their childhoods.
 In my view, these conscious memories are just the tip of the iceberg.

 Most feelings (and thoughts, attitudes, beliefs, expectations, perceptions, bodily experiences, etc.) occur on a non-conscious or unconscious level.
 If one focuses just on the conscious surface of each individual’s mind, or the couple’s dialogue, one will miss out on most of what is occurring within each individual’s mind and between the partners in the couple.
 Put another way, in terms of information processing, by restricting one’s attention and focus only to what is going on consciously, one will not be able to access or make use of all the potential, valuable information about the couple’s problems that is hidden, buried, or unformed deep down within them.
 Research from brain science (neuroscience) confirms the view of the primary importance of focusing on feelings and non-conscious events in the mind.